 Gaming microphones might have seemed like an unnecessary decadence just a few years ago, but with the advent of Twitch comes a totally different mindset about PC gaming.
 No longer purely a performance equation, the ideal gaming setup is as much about broadcasting high-quality audio and video--and looking good doing it--as it is about frame rates.

-That's important context around which to frame the arrival of Kingston's HyperX Quadcast, a $140/£120 dedicated mic with Twitch-ready looks and well-placed controls that allow for quick gain changes and muting while you play.
+That's important context around which to frame the arrival of Kingston's HyperX Quadcast, a $140/£120 dedicated mic that's earned the title as one of the best gaming microphones out now.
+That's thanks to Twitch-ready looks and well-placed controls that allow for quick gain changes and muting while you play.

 In reality, a mic like the HyperX Quadcast isn't exactly a transformative experience in multiplayer gaming versus a headset with a swingarm mic--except perhaps for your buddies who might have grown weary of your tinny voice.
 Instead, it's a broader proposition, for those interested in streaming while they play, or in multimedia creation like YouTube content or podcasts.

 Going for a dedicated mic also opens up new possibilities for your headphone setup.
 Since you’d no longer require a built-in mic on your cans, the audiophile space beckons for those with pockets deep enough to pay the entry fee.
 Top-quality gaming headsets are genuinely wonderful today, but they can’t compete with a pair of high-end headphones running into an amp.
 In other words, in that time-honored PC-gaming tradition, opting for a dedicated mic like this is a great excuse to spend more money on better-sounding headphones.